-• learning to manage emotions within relationships confidently and sensitively, including off and online.

-- developing positive self-esteem and confidence. - developing and demonstrating self-respect and empathy for others. - making informed choices with an absence of prejudice. - developing an appreciation of the consequences of choices made. - managing conflict. - empower pupils with the skills to be able to recognise inappropriate/ uncomfortable situations and/or behaviours with their family, peers and adults, interacting online. - how to report concerns or abuse, and the vocabulary and confidence needed to do so
+- learning to manage emotions within relationships confidently and sensitively, including off and online. - developing positive self-esteem and confidence. - developing and demonstrating self-respect and empathy for others. - making informed choices with an absence of prejudice and discrimination - pupils show respect for those who share the protected characteristics - developing an appreciation of the consequences of choices made. - managing conflict resolution, with families, people they care for and are for them and friendships. - empower pupils with the skills to be able to recognise inappropriate/ uncomfortable situations and/or behaviours with their family, peers, and adults, interacting online. - how to report concerns or abuse, including \'child on child' abuse, and the vocabulary and confidence needed to do so. - learning to actively seek, ask and recognise consent from others, including sexual consent.
+Developing the skills necessary to communicate effectively in a range of scenarios involving consent and understand that consent can be withdrawn - learn and understand the role of a friend, understand how to form, maintain, and have positive healthy friendships (on and offline)